 6) Be open to input from network members.

 Ask them what they are giving up to be in this network.
 Address those gaps and ensure them that either the benefit will be enough to fill those gaps and then some, or let them off the hook and make them believe that the whole will be greater than the sum of its parts – that they will benefit even if they contribute less, because they cannot afford to give more.

 7) Never lose the commitment to be inclusive, diversity, and equitable, AND it is ok to also be efficient.

 Efficiency may be the most equitable choice you make in your network.

 Networks can be Equitable, Inclusive & Diverse!

 These tips follow the PARTNER Method: Shift, Design, Track, Adapt and Enact.
-To learn more about the PARTNER method, and how it can help you build a more equitable platform for network building, visit our learning lab, attend our upcoming events, come talk networks with us at our monthly office hours, and sign up for our online course on Building Data-Driven Network Strategies.
+To learn more about the PARTNER method, and how it can help you build a more equitable platform for network building, visit our learning lab, and sign up for our online course on Building Data-Driven Network Strategies.